 Most-followed Instagram accounts, October 2019

-This is less than half the previous record, held by Kang Daniel, who reached 1 million followers in 11 hours and 36 minutes in early 2019.
+Both half the previous record, held by Kang Daniel, who reached 1 million followers in 11 hours and 36 minutes in early 2019.
 Interestingly, this account now lies dormant.
 Kang launched another account, as he wanted to wrest control of his feed from his agency.

 Pope Francis managed the feat in 12 hours in 2016.